 Before you think someone has Intermittent Explosive Disorder PTSD, you’d want to think about whether they have something else first.
 The anger may be due to something else like substance abuse, Post-Traumatic Stress Disorder or Attention Deficit Disorder (ADD or ADHD).
 You might try to figure out how to deal with intermittent explosive disorder only to find out it’s something else.

 In order to prevent or treat IED, it is important to understand what might be behind it.
 This isn’t just a sickness you catch from another person.
 The exact cause is unknown, although Doctors have been able to see some trends.

 Family dynamics can play a large role.
-If someone grows up in a home where parents are angry and fighting all the time, they have a higher chance of showing the same behavior later on.
+If someone is living with someone with intermittent explosive disorder, they have a higher chance of showing the same behavior later on.
 Perhaps growing up in this kind of household means genetics may play some kind of role.
 If your parents are angry people, you might be the same way.
 Then again, it sure doesn’t help if that what you experienced as a child.